frederic-perez/AmE-dictionary/data/idioms.md

 __play footsie__ To flirt with someone by secretly touching feet.
 __play hardball__ If someone plays hardball, they will do anything that is necessary to achieve or obtain what they want, even if this involves being harsh or unfair.
 This term originated in baseball, where it alludes to using the standard ball as opposed to the slightly larger and minimally softer ball of softball.
 It was transferred to describe aggressive behavior only in the 1970s. _Defense lawyers began playing hardball._
 __play safe__
+__pocket protector__ A thin plastic sheath that fits into the breast pocket of one’s shirt to hold pens and other small instruments and protect the pocket from stains or tears. _A techno-nerd with a pocket protector who turns out to be a hero._
 __poor man’s__ :three::hammer: _She looked every bit the poor man’s Pamela Anderson._
 __pop up__ To suddenly appear or become available. _Problems started popping up as soon as the software went live._ _He might pop up in this movie in the tail end._
 __pounce on (someone or something)__